 Note the certificates are usually exchanged out-of-band, as part of setting up a bilateral trading partner agreement.
 Consequently, AS2 normally requires some manual setup (unlike other protocols, such as TLS/SSL).

-Having solid evidence that your partner actually received the document you sent is another good reason why you might want to transport documents on top of AS2.
+Having solid evidence that your partner actually received the document you sent is another good reason why you might want to transport documents through an AS2 connection.
 Consider the gateway example.
 You send a purchase order for 1000 widgets over HTTPS to the manufacturer.
 An encoding bug in the gateway software causes it to add an additional zero to the order amount:

 You get a 200 OK HTTP status code confirming the order was processed, so you presume the manufacturer received the order as it was sent.
 The next month, to your surprise, you find 10,000 widgets delivered to your doorstep.
 Quite reasonably, you refuse to settle the bill, complaining the number of widgets is substantially more than the amount you ordered.
 The manufacturer, also quite reasonably, demands payment for the widgets they shipped to you.
 Given that no party has irrefutable evidence contradicting the other, there is no easy way to find out who should bear responsibility for this disagreement.

-Disagreements like the one just mentioned are extremely improbable, if not impossible when businesses are communicating over a fully secure AS2 channel due to the use of MICs and receipts as well as digital signatures.
+Disagreements like the one just mentioned are extremely improbable, if not impossible when businesses are communicating over a fully secure AS2 channel due to the use of Message Integrity Checks (MICs) and receipts as well as digital signatures.
 Below is the high-level view of how AS2 achieves this state of affairs without encryption:

 Before sending an HTTP POST containing the document, the AS2 sender: